ZhengLi95/User-Equilibrium-Solution/README.md

 Then you can just run `$ python main.py`.

-## TIPS
+## COMMENTS

-1. Parameters in the link performance function such as `TrafficFlowModel._alpha` and `TrafficFlowModel._beta` are directly exposed to users, one can revise them if necessary.
+1. The network should be one-directional, and it cannot contain any loop.
+A node cannot be an origin and a destination at the same time.
-2. Notice the mutual correspondence between the input data while writing them into the `data.py`.
+2. Be careful to the 1-to-1 correspondence between the input data while writing them into the `data.py`.
-3. When the program doesn't go well, please firstly use `TrafficFlowModel.__str__` (which is already contained in `TrafficFlowModel.report`) to print all the current parameters for ensuring all the data having been introduced into model correctly.
+3. When the program does not go well, please firstly use `TrafficFlowModel.__str__` (which is already contained in `TrafficFlowModel.report`) to print all the current parameters for ensuring all the data having been introduced into model correctly.
-4. In the file `main.py`, all the most-used methods of `TrafficFlowModel` class are given, which are guidelines for the user; and all functions in the repository are more or less with illustrations.
+4. In the file `main.py`, all the most-used methods of `TrafficFlowModel` class are listed, which are the guideline for users; and all functions in the repository are more or less with comments.
 5. It happens that the travelling time of paths in each group are not approximately equal (Thanks to [@Sword-holder](https://github.com/Sword-holder) and his team members for pointing out this phenomenon), since some paths have zero flow.
-However, in general the number of paths is greater than that of links, which implies the linear mapping from `path_flow` to `link_flow` cannot be injective, so we cannot mathematically obtain the `path_flow` from the `link_flow`, since the inverse mapping does not exist.
-But this does not influence the existence of unique optimal `path_flow`, the optimal `link_flow` obtained by Frank-Wolfe algorithm is the image of optimal `path_flow` under aforementioned linear mapping.
+However, in general the number of paths is greater than that of links, which implies the linear mapping from `path_flow` to `link_flow` cannot be injective, so we cannot mathematically obtain the `path_flow` from the `link_flow`, because the inverse mapping does not exist.
+However, this does not influence the existence of unique optimal `path_flow`, the optimal `link_flow` obtained by Frank-Wolfe algorithm is the image of optimal `path_flow` under aforementioned linear mapping.
-6. This program might not be numerical stable when it encounters big road network.
-7. If you have trouble with implementing of model, or find some bugs, please contact [me](mailto:zheng.andrea.li@gmail.com).
+6. Parameters in the link performance function such as `TrafficFlowModel._alpha` and `TrafficFlowModel._beta` are directly exposed to users, one can revise them if necessary.

 ## SAMPLE